Windows takes minutes to shut down: Complete guide to fix it

 Quick checks and diagnostic tests

-Before you touch the Registry or change policies, it's worth going through a few simple checks.
-These tests help you narrow down whether the problem comes from third parties, the system, or the hardware..
+Before touching the Registry or changing policies, it's worth running a few simple checks.
+These tests help you narrow down whether the problem originates from third parties, the system, or the hardware.

 • Do a manual “cleaning”: Save your work and close all visible apps (browser, office software, games, etc.).
 Then try shutting it down.
 If it improves, the problem points to specific programs.